COVID-19 Updates at St. Elizabeth's Medical Center

 - Hospice/End-of-Life Care: visitation will be considered based on the best interest and needs of the patient.
 Exceptions must be approved by the care team.

-- Please Note: for patients with physical and intellectual disabilities, ONE support person over the age of 18 is permitted.
+Patients with physical and intellectual disabilities allowed one (1) adult support person.
 Support persons must pass screening process, and there are no restrictions on visiting hours for support persons.